ral-facilities/datagateway-api/README.md

 # DataGateway API

-This is a Flask-based API that fetches data from an ICAT instance, and has two sets of endpoints, for two different use cases.
+This is a FastAPI backend that fetches data from an ICAT instance, and has two sets of endpoints, for two different use cases.
 The first is for [DataGateway](https://github.com/ral-facilities/datagateway) which interfaces with an ICAT stack using a [Python-based ICAT wrapper library](https://github.com/icatproject/python-icat).

 The other use case is for the
 [PaNOSC Search API](https://github.com/panosc-eu/search-api/), required to be